Nominations will be accepted before March 1, 2022

 Nomination and Selection Process

-The Workshop will accept nominations for Visiting Scholars twice a year: October 1 and March 1.
-Nominations must be submitted at least three months before the visitor’s date of arrival on campus.
-The nominating WAF or PA should expect to be notified about the decision no later than one month after the deadline.
-If the nomination is approved, the Ostrom Workshop will issue a formal letter of invitation to the Scholar.
+The Workshop will accept nominations before March 1, 2022 for the upcoming academic year.
+The nominating Affiliate should expect to be notified about the decision no later than one month after the deadline.
+If the nomination is approved, the Ostrom Workshop will issue a formal letter of invitation to the scholar/practitioner.

 Selection criteria include the following: